Questfall/docs/quest-mining/completion/rpg-items/items.md

 When the item is equipped, its effects are applied to the character.
 And there are two types of effects that an item can have.

-First, each item has a aspect that boosts one of the character [attributes](../rpg-attributes/).
+First, each item has an aspect that adds to one of the character [attributes](../rpg-attributes/).
 Second, depending on its rarity, the item can have up to 5 perks.&#x20;

 To equip clothing, there are no rarity or level restrictions.
 This means that a user can equip items purchased on the marketplace or obtained from a loot box that are of a higher level than the user.
 For example, a level 5 user can wear level 40 boots.&#x20;